calaldees/blog/optimisations.md

 * Social
     * No facebook or social media
         * These detract from genuine human interactions, trivialize other people
-        * The content is often of poor quality, vapid, low end bellendry.
+        * Social media content is often of poor quality, vapid, low end bellendry.
 These are distractions
     * Your social circle should push/correct/inspire/grow
         * Cultivate your friends - support each other in growing
-        * identify toxically, don't be afraid to challenge
+        * Identify toxically, don't be afraid to challenge
             * Your _inaction_ has consequences
             * Loose the bellends
             * Challenge mobile use in social situations